greyblake/dm-rspec/README.markdown

       config.include(DataMapper::Matchers)
     end

-In your spec files you can use the next matchers:
+In your spec files you can use the next matchers to test appropriate DataMapper's validations:

 * belong\_to
 * have\_many